 In order to educate Louisville residents about the need to preserve parks, natural areas, and agricultural land, the Trust sponsors land preservation workshops, seminars, and public presentations.
 Trust staff is also available to talk with community and civic groups and individual landowners.

 The Trust’s projects involve agreements that will permanently conserve several unique areas.
-The Trust holds twelve conservation easements and seven preservation or façade easements on privately owned properties in Louisville.
+The Trust holds thirteen conservation and scenic easements and oversees several preservation or façade easements on over 1,000 acres of privately owned land in Louisville and Oldham County.
 These properties represent a diverse array of natural and historic resources that will enhance the quality of life for future generations of Louisville residents.

 This rich portfolio includes an 1891 downtown office building, an early nineteenth century rural farmstead, an early twentieth century country estate and farm complex overlooking the Ohio River, a ridge-top orchard and forest retreat in the Knobs, a working farm producing heirloom sheep, an 82-acre property in the Floyds Fork watershed that will be conserved and managed as a nature preserve in honor of the donor’s wife and several properties that protect over 120 acres of increasingly rare southwest Jefferson County wetlands that would otherwise have been lost to development.
 In 2011 the Trust’s conservation program took a more regional turn with the acceptance of a conservation easement on a 524-acre farm in Oldham County that helps protect the Harrods Creek watershed that is shared by both Jefferson and Oldham Counties.
-The Trust is partnering with the nonprofit land trust Oldham Ahead on that project.
+The Trust has now accepted two more conservation easements in Oldham County, and is partnering with the nonprofit land trust Oldham Ahead on those projects.

 The Trust staff and board continue to discuss land preservation strategies with landowners who are exploring ways to conserve their land and historic structures.